mars-7/Area-14/docs/index.md

 - Vials permissions fixed
 - Fixed critical map issues

+## Prior Updates
-> Updates prior can be found here https://devforum.roblox.com/t/scpf-area-14-update-notes/753213/104?u=spearritt
+Updates prior to what is listed on this web page can be found [here](https://devforum.roblox.com/t/scpf-area-14-update-notes/753213/104?u=spearritt).